jdart1/arasan-chess/doc/BUILD.md

 ## Windows XP compatibility

-To make a XP-compatible build, edit the Makefile to set PLATFORM=XP.
+To make a Windows XP-compatible build, edit the Makefile to set PLATFORM=XP.
 This requires installation of the Windows SDK version 7.1A.
-You can obtain this by running (or re-running, if needed) the Visual Studio 2019 installer and selecting "MSVC v140 - VS2015 C++ Build tools" (not included by default).
-(Note Windows NT compilation support is deprecated and will be removed by Microsoft eventually.
-Note also I no longer have a functioning XP machine and so compatibility of current builds of Arasan is not tested).
+You can obtain this by running (or re-running, if needed) the Visual Studio installer and selecting "MSVC v140 - VS2015 C++ Build tools" (not included by default).
+(Note Windows XP compilation support is deprecated and will be removed by Microsoft eventually.
+Note also I no longer have a functioning XP machine and so compatibility of current builds of Arasan is not tested.)

 ## Building the engine with Visual Studio